-- The Sober Truth on Preventing Underage Drinking Act (STOP Act), reauthorized by the Consolidated Appropriations Act, 2023 (Pub.
-L. 117-328), established the Interagency Coordinating Committee on the Prevention of Underage Drinking (ICCPUD).
-ICCPUD's vision is to provide national leadership in federal policy and programming to support state and community activities that prevent and reduce underage drinking. - The federal government can influence public opinion and increase public knowledge about underage drinking; enact and enforce relevant laws; fund programs and research that increase understanding of the causes and consequences of underage alcohol use; monitor trends in underage drinking and the effectiveness of strategies designed to reduce demand, availability, and consumption; and lead the national effort. - There are a number of major national-level initiatives that provide an evidence base for underage drinking prevention policies, programs, and practices.
+- The STOP Act established the Interagency Coordinating Committee on the Prevention of Underage Drinking (ICCPUD). - ICCPUD's vision is to provide national leadership in federal policy and programming to support state and community activities that prevent and reduce underage drinking. - The federal government can influence public opinion and increase public knowledge about underage drinking; enact and enforce relevant laws; fund programs and research that increase understanding of the causes and consequences of underage alcohol use; monitor trends in underage drinking and the effectiveness of strategies designed to reduce demand, availability, and consumption; and lead the national effort. - There are a number of major national-level initiatives that provide an evidence-base for underage drinking prevention policies, programs, and practices.